openstack-archive/ooi/doc/source/user/configuration.rst

  * ``neutron_ooi_endpoint``: Neutron endpoint, configures the network management by using neutron.
 If this is not set, the system will use nova-network.
+ * ``ooi_secure_proxy_ssl_header``: when ooi is served behind a SSL termination proxy, this variable defines the HTTP header that contains the protocol scheme for the original request.
+Possible values:

+   * None (default) - the request scheme is not influenced by any HTTP headers.
+   * Valid HTTP header, like ``HTTP_X_FORWARDED_PROTO`` - ooi will return URLs of objects matching the URL scheme defined in the header.

 Paste Configuration
 *******************